graveja0/health-care-markets/README.md

 In the next plot, we remove the geographic location layering on the map and simply plot a bipartite network representation of the same data.
-That is, we no longer tether each hosptial and ZIP to its geographic location and centroid, respectively.
-Rather, we utilize a large graph layout (LGL) algorithm to improve the visualization of ties between ZIP codes and hosptials.
-As in the map in figure TK, the strength of ties between ZIP codes and hosptials is represented by the width of the line.
+That is, we no longer tether each hospital and ZIP to its geographic location and centroid, respectively.
+Rather, we utilize a large graph layout (LGL) algorithm to improve the visualization of ties between ZIP codes and hospitals.
+As in the map in figure above, the strength of ties between ZIP codes and hospitals is represented by the width of the line.

 ![Visualization of ZIP-Hospital Patient Flows as a Bipartite Network Object](README_files/figure-gfm/unnamed-chunk-11-1.png)